 Looks for the next event in the tier that is currently active from position of the current selection.

 Event > Insert Pause

 Inserts a pause into the selected event with the length of the current selection in the oscillogram.
-The specific notation of the pause can be set via „Edit > Preferences > Segmentation .
+The specific notation of the pause can be set via „Edit > Preferences > Segmentation”.

 Timeline Menu